 You have a right to redeem your house in foreclosure (pay off the mortgage loan and fees in full) until the sale of the house is confirmed by the court.

-Chapter 13 bankruptcy offers many homeowners an opportunity to keep their homes while repaying mortgage payments with the least amount of worry.
+Declaring bankruptcy offers many homeowners an opportunity to keep their homes while repaying mortgage payments with the least amount of worry.
 Filing for bankruptcy can immediately put a stop to foreclosure.
+Once you declare bankruptcy, a provision called an Automatic Stay goes into effect immediately.
+An automatic stay essentially halts all collection efforts and proceedings, including foreclosure.

-Even if a sheriff’s sale is quickly approaching, our attorneys can work immediately to stop it and get a real solution underway instantaneously.
+Even if a sheriff’s sale is quickly approaching, our Ohio Bankruptcy Attorneys can work immediately to stop it and get a real solution underway.

-The experienced Ohio debt-relief attorneys at Fesenmyer Cousino Weinzimmer know that too many people wind up facing foreclosure despite their best efforts, and we can help.
+The experienced foreclosure lawyers in Ohio at Fesenmyer Cousino Weinzimmer know that too many people wind up facing foreclosure despite their best efforts, and we can help.

 We recognize that everyone’s individual situation is different, so we offer a FREE INITIAL CONSULTATION to evaluate your entire financial situation and make sure you are aware of all your options.